Office Building Pest Control: Manager Strategies

 By Ella Hansen, Pest Control Marketing Expert at Romex Pest Control

-Ella Hansen is a pest control marketing specialist at Romex Pest Control who leverages in-house expertise and external industry resources to deliver actionable pest management content.
+Ella Hansen is a pest control marketing specialist at Romex Pest Control with over a decade of experience in developing strategic content that leverages both in-house expertise and external industry resources.

 Managing pest control in office buildings presents unique challenges that residential properties simply don't face.
 With hundreds of employees, multiple food sources, complex HVAC systems, and constant foot traffic, commercial buildings create perfect storm conditions for pest infestations.
 Property managers who understand these dynamics—and implement proactive strategies—can prevent costly shutdowns, protect tenant relationships, and maintain their building's reputation.